 Briefly describe previous experience with snakes, including venomous species.
-If you are new to working with snakes, include observations of & assistance to Dr. ... or graduate students while working with the animals.
+If you are new to working with snakes, include observations of & assistance to Dr. Murray, Dr. Fontenot, or Mr. Ljustina or graduate students while working with the animals.

-I have taken the base module of the online training for personnel involved in animal care.
-I have read the Procedures for working with snakes compiled in the red binder in the animal room (or the copy immediately outside the animal room), and have read the policies described above.
-I have also been trained by Dr. at Southeastern to work with harmless and venomous snakes, and to handle a snake-bite emergency according to the procedures described above.
+Procedures for working with snakes co copy immediately outside the animal roll have also been trained by Dr. sonnel involved in animal care.
+I have read the mpiled in the red binder in the animal room (or the bom), and have read the policies described above. at Southeastern to work with harmless and re-bite emergency according to the procedures

-Approved by: \\\\\ [PI's name]
+Approved by: [PI's name] Trainee:

-Date:
+Date: Date: